lambci/yumda/README.md

 Let's say you want to create a Lambda function that needs to clone a git repository and then manipulate an image using [GraphicsMagick](http://www.graphicsmagick.org/).
 For fun, we'll also convert it to ASCII art and log it.

 The example we'll walk through below uses `nodejs10.x` runtime (and hence `lambci/yumda:2`).
 The code for this example lives in the [examples/nodejs10.x](https://github.com/lambci/yumda/tree/master/examples/nodejs10.x) directory, but we'll walk through the steps of creating it from scratch.
-For the other runtimes, see [examples/python3.7](https://github.com/lambci/yumda/tree/master/examples/python3.7) and just replace any usage below of `lambci/yumda:2` with `lambci/yumda:1`.
+For older runtimes, see [examples/python3.7](https://github.com/lambci/yumda/tree/master/examples/python3.7) and just replace any usage below of `lambci/yumda:2` with `lambci/yumda:1`.

 Start off by creating a new SAM app: